Right To Work In The UK Update

 Step 1 – Obtain the original documents

 The home office provides 2 lists of documents, list A and list B, which employers may accept as a persons right to work in the UK.
 A document from list A will show that the person will have a definite right to work in the UK without restriction and should be checked before employment starts.
-Whereas list B contains documents that shows the person has a limited time-right to work in the UK and should be checked prior to employment starting and at point of expiry.
-For these 2 lists look the GOV.UK website!
+Whereas list B contains documents that show the person has a limited time right to work in the UK and should be checked before employment starts and at the point of expiry.
+For these 2 lists look at the GOV.UK website!

 Step 2 – Check the documents